Renowned Integrative Physician Shares Stewardship Message at Turner Farm

 Among the supporters of the Center is Turner Farm.
 As an homage to its founder, the Turner Farm Foundation created the Bonnie Mitsui Integrative Health and Wellness Fund.
 The gift is being used to support the overall development of the center.

-Last year, the farm also remodeled an existing barn to house a state-of-the-art Teaching Kitchen.
+In 2016, the farm also remodeled an existing barn to house a state-of-the-art Teaching Kitchen.
 The kitchen is used for educational programs on healthy living, including nutritional literacy, self-care, mindfulness and personal responsibility for healthy.

 Every month, Dr. Cotton coordinates visits to the farm from medical students, nurses, physicians and other health care students and professionals.
 The focus on the five-hour training events is “food as medicine” and the role of healthy eating in disease prevention.